serghov/NeuralNetCpp/README.md

 ## Running

 The main file contains implementation for reading MNIST data dividing it into two sets and running gradiend descent or simulated annealing optimization.
-The code with gradient descent method and one hidden layer with 28 neurons can reach 96.2% accuracy.
+The application with gradient descent method and one hidden layer with 350 neurons can reach 97.7% accuracy.

 ## TODO
 * makefile